chunhualiao/smart-browser-assistant/README.md

 ## Features

-*   Adds a customizable action to the right-click context menu when text is selected.
+*   Adds a **two-level context menu** when right-clicking selected text:
+    *   Top Level: "Smart Browser Assistant"
+    *   Second Level: Lists all available prompts (from defaults or user edits).
-*   Uses your configured OpenRouter API key, selected model, temperature, timeout, and chosen prompt to generate a response based on the selected text.
+*   Uses your configured OpenRouter API key, selected model, temperature, and timeout settings for all prompts.
+*   Generates a response based on the selected text and the **specific prompt clicked** in the context menu.
 *   Aborts the API request and shows an error if the response takes longer than the configured timeout.
 *   Copies the generated response directly to your clipboard.
 *   Comes with a set of default prompts for various tasks: